Travelling Ava was out exploring in the garden. She had packed her bag and she was ready for an adventure.

 The river curled around the base of the huge mountain.
 After meandering along the river for a little while Ava spotted a little wooden bridge.
 This was too tempting for our fearless explorer.
 She crossed it, following the path through a narrow passageway through the mountain.
 Ava’s curiosity pushed her to search further.
 Where would this path lead her?

 The passage through the mountains took a sharp right.
 Her favourite direction to turn.
 She didn’t know how far she had travelled.
 She turned around, she could no longer see the river, the meadow or her gateway home.

 Her tummy was telling her she was hungry.
 Almost tea time.
 The right turn was too tempting.
 A few more steps wouldn’t hurt.
 A little peep around the corner to see what was there.
-Adjusting her hat she took 10 steps forward and peeped around the corner of the path.
-To Ava’s surprise the passageway through the mountain opened up into a little wooded area, green grass, tall leafy trees with a strong wide trunks.
+Adjusting her hat she took 10 steps forward and peered around the corner of the path.
+To Ava’s surprise, the passageway through the mountain opened up into a little-wooded area, green grass, tall leafy trees with strong wide trunks.
 What an unexpected surprise for a curious explorer.

 “What was that?”
 Ava wondered to herself.
 “Was that voices?”